bqplot/bqplot/docs/usage/marks/label.md

     label.y_offset = 10
     ```

-Attributes can be updated in separate notebook cells or in callbacks when an event is triggered!
+Attributes can also be updated in separate notebook cells or in callbacks when an event is triggered!
 ```py
 # update the label color
 label.colors   = ['red', 'blue']